skip to Main Content

 I thought, how foolish of me!
 Life is like that!
 We keep buying things, enjoying small moments, and when the thrill fades, we move on to the next.
 This is how excitement continues, or so I thought.

 For better pay, I changed jobs.
 Not only did I make more money, but I also discovered a new source of excitement—friendships with boys.
-Dating brought more thrill than buying jewelry, but after a few months, the same pattern returned.
+Dating brought more thrill than buying jewellery, but after a few months, the same pattern returned.
 What started as an exciting journey—the romantic conversations, secret outings, the anticipation of holding hands—eventually became dull.
 Why did my feelings of love fade?
 Why does everything eventually feel boring?
 I kept searching for something that would bring lasting happiness.

 Yet, even then, the sadness remained.
 I came to a realization: If I wasn’t truly happy within myself, I couldn’t make anyone else happy—not my family, friends, or even society.
 So, I asked myself, what do I truly want?
-Since childhood, I always wanted to learn classical dance.
+Since childhood, I have always wanted to learn classical dance.
 This time, I was certain.
 I left my well-paid job to pursue it wholeheartedly.
 My family thought I had lost my mind, but every dance class filled me with joy.
 This happiness was deeper and more lasting than anything I had experienced before.
 For the first time, I felt a more conscious connection to my inner self.
-I felt proud for choosing myself over others’ approval and time-pass conversation.
+I felt proud of choosing myself over others’ approval and time-pass conversation.
 In this process, I understood that following my heart would lead to the truth, and I have to trust my intuition.

 This Post Has 0 Comments